Summary Plan Description

 - Other fringe benefit plans with employer contributions

-A summary plan description contains important information regarding the provided retirement or health benefits plans, including:
+A summary plan description must describe in plain language important information on retirement or health benefits plans.
+These include:

 - Minimum standards for participation